hsamuelson/nnCore/README.md

 ```
 9999 is the number of training iterations.
 Default the number of iterations is set to ```1e4``` or the default tolerance threshold which is ```0.01``` if the threshold is achived before the set number of iterations is passed.
 ### Plotting Learning Rates
 To plot the accuracy of your neuralnetwork overtime is simple.
+For any of this to work, one must first set the ```plotData``` parameter to ```T```.
+This will slow down the training process slightly but will record the accuracy and loss while training.
 Use ``` nn$plotNN()``` to plot the accuracy, in training.
 To compare two neural nets training accuracy, one can use ```compareNN(NN1, NN2)``` to overlaying plots.
 This function is important for optimization of neural nets because it allows one to compare training efficiency to previous versions after making changes.

 ### Compute New Observations
 ```